th-duvanel/riscv-spdm/README.md

 make broot
 ```

-Now that you understood, this table will show that for each error, there is a make command.
+Now that you understand, this table will show that for each error, there is a make command.
-If a make is not enough, probably you didn't have set the environment variables properly.
+If a make is not enough, probably you didn't set the environment variables properly.

 | Error | Recommended command |
 |----------|----------|